 The government has also produced GOV.UK: Staying alert and safe (social distancing).

 You can only spend time with people who you live with.
 You must not meet up with friends and family.
 Lots of people are using social media such as Facebook, Skype and WhatsApp to see their friends and family.

-Department for work & pensions (DWP) - webpage providing information about coronavirus and claiming benefits.
+Department for work & pensions (DWP) - Browse benefits.
 Please check their page regularly for updates on the arrangements the Department for Work and Pensions is making to support those who are affected by coronavirus.
 There is information about changes to Statutory Sick Pay, changes to Jobcentre appointments, changes to health and disability-related benefits' assessments, and making a new claim.

 MENCAP safesurfing provides information.

 The charity The Wiltshire Bobby Van Trust has a Stay Safe Online Team which is currently offering advice regarding online safety.
 One of the police vetted volunteers can call to provide advice.
 People can refer themselves by calling and leaving a message on 01380 861191 or emailing firstname.lastname@example.org

 Along with partner authorities we have worked with Wiltshire Police to create The Herbert Protocol.
 This is a booklet which can be used to store information on the person you care for which can then be used to assist family, friends and others including the police if the person goes missing.

 Anyone with a learning disability is entitled to receive a free flu vaccination.
 Carers of anyone with a learning disability are also entitled to the free vaccination.
 The vaccine offers the best level of protection from the flu virus, and it's important to have the vaccine every year as the flu virus strain changes every year.
 YouTube: Flu vaccination: Just don’t let anything stop you